MelvinKim/Microservices-with-Spring-boot-Spring-cloud-Docker-Kubernetes/README.md

 Cloud Infrastructure

 # Playing around with Docker Images
--Listing all available images
+1. Listing all available images docker images
-docker images
--Tagging images
+2. Tagging images
     docker tag repo-name:tag  (you can even give more than one tag to an image)  eg docker tag repo-name:original-tag  docker tag repo-name:new-tag

-- Pulling an image from docker hub: (just downloads the images from docker hub, does not run it) docker pull image-name
+3. Pulling an image from docker hub: (just downloads the images from docker hub, does not run it) docker pull image-name
-- To download and run use :
+4. To download and run use :
     docker run image-name
-(first checks if the image is available in the local repo, if not it downloads it from docker hub) -To Search images, use
+(first checks if the image is available in the local repo, if not it downloads it from docker hub)
+5. To Search images, use
     docker search image-name
--To look at the history of an image: (shows steps involved in creating an image)
-    docker image history image-id or
-    docker image history repo-name:tag
+6. To look at the history of an image: (shows steps involved in creating an image) docker image history image-id or docker image history repo-name:tag
--To inspect an image
+7. To inspect an image
     docker image inspect image-id
--To remove an image from the local repo
-    docker image remove image-Id
+8. To remove an image from the local repo docker image remove image-Id

 # Playing with docker containers
--To list  running containers:
-    docker container ls
+1. To list  running containers: docker container ls
--To list all containers
+2. To list all containers
     docker container ls -a
--To create a docker container:
-    run  the image i.e
+3. To create a docker container: run  the image i.e
-    docker run -p host-port-number:docker-port repo-name:tag eg
+    - docker run -p host-port-number:docker-port repo-name:tag eg
-    docker run -p 5000:5000 -d  in28minutes/todo-rest-api:latest or docker run -p 8000:8000 -d melvinkimathi/spring-boot-app:1.0.0.RELEASE
+    - docker run -p 5000:5000 -d  in28minutes/todo-rest-api:latest or
+    - docker run -p 8000:8000 -d melvinkimathi/spring-boot-app:1.0.0.RELEASE
--To pause a container:
+4. To pause a container:
     docker container pause image-ID
--To unpause a specific container:
-    docker container unpause image-ID
+5. To unpause a specific container: docker container unpause image-ID
--To display logs of a specific container:
-    docker logs -f image-ID
+6. To display logs of a specific container: docker logs -f image-ID
--To stop a running container --- gracefully shuts down a container
-    docker container stop image-ID
+7. To stop a running container --- gracefully shuts down a container docker container stop image-ID
--To inspect a container
+8. To inspect a container
     docker container inspect image-ID
--To remove all stopped containers
-    docker container prune
+9. To remove all stopped containers docker container prune
--To kill a running container:
-    docker container kill image-ID
+10. To kill a running container: docker container kill image-ID
--To create a restart policy
+11. To create a restart policy
-    (if set to always, if docker desktop starts the container automatically restarts) (very useful when dealing with things like databases) - to ensure they are always up and running docker run -p host-port:container-port -d --restart=always repo-name:tag eg docker run -p 5000:5000 -d --restart=always in28min/todo-rest-api-h2:1.0.0.1 docker run -p 5000:5000 -d --restart=no in28min/todo-rest-api-h2:1.0.0.1
+    (if set to always, if docker desktop starts the container automatically restarts) (very useful when dealing with things like databases) - to ensure they are always up and running
+    - docker run -p host-port:container-port -d --restart=always repo-name:tag eg
+    - docker run -p 5000:5000 -d --restart=always in28min/todo-rest-api-h2:1.0.0.1
+    - docker run -p 5000:5000 -d --restart=no in28min/todo-rest-api-h2:1.0.0.1
 NB:
-The difference between docker stop and docker kill is that, docker stop gracefully shuts-down a container (allows running processes to terminate successfully), while docker kill stops the container immediately
+**The difference between docker stop and docker kill is that, docker stop gracefully shuts-down a container (allows running processes to terminate successfully), while docker kill stops the container immediately**
-To list all events happening with Docker: docker events
+- To list all events happening with Docker: docker events
-To show all starts regarding a specific container docker stats image-ID
+- To show all starts regarding a specific container docker stats image-ID
-To specify the memory  and cpu limits in your containers: docker run -p 5000:5000 -d -m 512m --cpu-quota 5000 repo-name:tag -m (memory limit)
+- To specify the memory  and cpu limits in your containers: docker run -p 5000:5000 -d -m 512m --cpu-quota 5000 repo-name:tag -m (memory limit)
 --cpu (cpu quota limit)
 5000/100000 = 5%
-To check the top process running in a specific container: docker top image-ID
+- To check the top process running in a specific container: docker top image-ID
-Lists all the different things being managed by Docker Daemon docker system df
+- Lists all the different things being managed by Docker Daemon docker system df